Danish inventor found guilty of killing Swedish journalist

 "I am not made of steel so, of course, this case affects me on a personal level, but I have a professional role I need to carry out," he said.
 "But there's no doubt that after going home from work, this case has gotten under my skin more than other cases."

-Madsen, who has offered shifting explanations about what happened on the submarine, had denied abusing and killing Wall, but had pleaded guilty to the indecent handling of a corpse.
+Madsen, who has offered shifting explanations about what happened on the submarine, had denied abusing and killing Wall, but admitted dismembering her body and pleaded guilty to the indecent handling of a corpse charge.
 His defense lawyer had said he should only be found guilty of indecent handling of a corpse, which carries a jail term of up to six months in Denmark.
 She said the prosecutor hasn't proved Madsen murdered Wall.

 Wall graduated with a bachelor's degree in international relations from the London School of Economics and Political Science.
 She then obtained a dual master's degree in journalism and international relations from Columbia University in New York City.